 - 1. Room and board. - 2.
 Attending physician services. - 3.
 Hospital or facility-based professional services. - 4.
 Partial program.
 This may be in a freestanding facility or hospital based.
-Active treatment is provided through specialized programming with medical/psychological

-- intervention and supervision during program hours.
+Active treatment is provided through specialized programming with medical/psychological intervention and supervision during program hours.
 Partial program means a treatment program of 20 hours or more per week and may include lodging. - 5.
+Services, care or treatment provided by the Minnesota Department of Corrections to a member while the member is committed to the Minnesota Department of Corrections' custody following a conviction for a first-degree driving while impaired offense if: - a.
+A court of competent jurisdiction makes a preliminary determination based on a chemical use assessment conducted under Minnesota Statutes section 169A.70 that treatment may be appropriate and includes this determination as part of the sentencing order; and - b.
+The Department of Corrections makes a determination based on a chemical assessment conducted while the member is in the custody of the department that treatment is appropriate.

+Medica must receive a copy of the court's preliminary determination and supporting documents and the assessment by the Department of Corrections.

+Substance use disorder treatment provided by the Minnesota Department of Corrections that meets all of the above requirements is not subject to a separate medical necessity review by Medica.

-Services, care or treatment for a member that has been placed in the Minnesota Department of Corrections' custody following a conviction for a first-degree driving while impaired offense; to be eligible, such services, care or treatment must be required and provided by the Minnesota Department of Corrections. - 6.
-Substance abuse residential treatment services.
-These are services from a licensed chemical dependency rehabilitation program that provides intensive therapeutic services following detoxification.
-In addition to room and board, at least 30 hours per week per individual of chemical dependency services must be provided, including group and individual counseling, client education and other services specific to chemical dependency rehabilitation. - 7.
+- 6. Substance use disorder residential treatment services.
+These are services from a licensed chemical dependency rehabilitation program that provides intensive therapeutic services following detoxification. - 7.
 Certain detoxification services.

-- 1. Substance use disorder services provided by a non-network provider. - 2.
-Services for substance use disorder disorders not listed in the current edition of the Diagnostic and Statistical Manual of Mental Disorders. - 3.
+- 1. Substance use disorder services provided by a non-network provider, except as described in Surprise billing protections. - 2.
+Services for substance use disorders not listed in the current edition of the Diagnostic and Statistical Manual of Mental Disorders. - 3.
 Services, care or treatment that is not medically necessary. - 4.
-Services to hold or confine a person under chemical influence when no medical services are required, regardless of where the services are received. - 5.
-Telephonic substance use disorder treatment services, unless such services are provided in accordance with Medica's telemedicine policies and procedures. - 6.
-Services, including room and board charges, provided by health care professionals or facilities that are not: - appropriately licensed, - certified, or - otherwise qualified under state law to provide substance use disorder services.
+Services to hold or confine a person under chemical influence when no medical services are required, regardless of where the services are received.

+- 5. Starting July 1, 2023, unscheduled telephonic substance use disorder treatment services, unless such services are provided in accordance with Medica's policies and procedures. - 6.
+Services, including room and board charges, provided by providers or facilities that are not: - appropriately licensed, - certified, or - otherwise qualified under state law to provide substance use disorder services.